mas37/iljwme/INSTALL.md

 This launches a number of tests, including test of LAMMPS if it is present in `bin/` (i.e., if `bin/lmp_serial` and `bin/lmp_mpi` exist).

+## Additional patch for usage of the hybridization of moment tensor potentials

+Please copy the source files in the folder "USER-MLIP" and replace them with the default files one obtained from the "interface-lammps-mlip-2" repository.